-The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include the phthalates named on page 1 of the current document in Annex XIV of the REACH regulation.
-The public consultation was held in the context of ECHA's draft 6th Annex XIV recommendation and took place between 1 September and 1 December 2014.
+The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include the perborate substances named on page 1 of the current document in Annex XIV of the REACH regulation (list of substances subject to authorisation).
+The public consultation was held in the context of ECHA's draft 7th Annex XIV recommendation and took place between 18 November 2015 and 18 February 2016.